CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 Cylheim has a build-in Cytoid level packer, which will export your chart into a Cytoid level.

-Click the top-left button and see in the menu, click *Export to Cytoid*
+Click the top-left button and see in the menu, click *Export to Cytoid*.

 Follow the tips, fill in the metadata and chart, and finished!